Core Services Layer

 Certificate, Key, and Trust Services

-Security Transforms, a technology that was introduced in OS X v10.7, provide a universal context for all cryptographic work.
+Security Transforms, provide a universal context for all cryptographic work.
 A cryptographic unit in Security Transforms, also known as a transform, can be used to perform tasks such as encryption, decryption, signing, verifying, digesting, and encoding.
 You can also create custom transforms.
 Transforms are built upon GCD and define a data-flow model for processing data that allows high throughput on multicore machines.

 Address Book gives users control over their contacts data by requiring your app to get permission before it can access the Address Book database.
 When users have enabled iCloud, Address Book keeps their data synchronized across all their devices by using the CardDAV protocol.
 To learn how to integrate Address Book into your app, see Address Book Programming Guide for Mac.